 By Kenan Machado

-The U.S. continued to drift early Thursday in Asia, with analysts saying typical year-end demand for the currency from large firms has been lower.
+In currencies, the U.S. dollar continued to drift, with analysts saying typical year-end demand for the currency from large firms has been lower.
 The WSJ Dollar Index, down the past three sessions, was recently off 0.1%, at its lowest level of the month.

 The Australian dollar rebounded further, hitting fresh two-month highs against the U.S. dollar, aided by gains in commodity prices.

 U.S. copper futures on Wednesday barely rose but still notched a 15th-straight gain, the longest streak since at least 1984, according to financial-data firm FactSet.
 Reports that China's largest producer, Jiangxi Copper, had been ordered to halt output for a week to curb pollution fueled recent gains.